andycroll/andycroll.com/_posts/2023/2023-05-29-really-really-really-do-not-interpolate-strings-into-active-record-methods.md

 The `1=1` part of the user-provided string above is _always_ true and so would trigger an SQL command that drops every user in your database.
 Not good.

-Interpolating values directly into the arguments can lead to unpredictable behavior and results, not just malicious destructive example like above.
-You might leak information you hadn't intended.
+Interpolating values directly into the arguments can lead to unpredictable behaviour and results, not just malicious destructive examples like the one above.
+For example, you might leak information you hadn't intended to.

 ```ruby
 params[:email] ==